 What Classes Should You Take To Become An Event Planner?

 There are two main ways to study to become an event planner:

-2. You can buy our study at home course to learn the basics of becoming an event planner.
-Our course is very good at teaching you the ins and outs of event planning but it is a home study course.
+2. You can buy our study at-home course to learn the basics of becoming an event planner.
+Our course is very good at teaching you the ins and outs of event planning and it is a self-paced home study course.
 If you would rather get a degree in Event Planning then click the form above.
-If you would like to see the home study course please get it here.

 Educational Requirements for Becoming an Event Planner

 There are no formal requirements to get into the events industry, although if you are applying for a job it sometimes helps having a college degree.
 Industry certifications like the CMP (Certified Meeting Professional) and CSEP (Certified Special Events Professional) can sometimes replace a college degree on your resume.
 If you are starting your own business then having a college degree does not play a role in getting clients.